Picturesque Lake Placid, NY, is in the heart of the Adirondacks and has so many great things to offer.

 The Memorial Highway is open from May 17 through October 14, weather permitting and costs $16 to drive up ($9 for each additional passenger).
 Here’s a good article I found with other tips for the drive and info on the highway.

-If you’re planning on hitting all of the Olympic Sites, it is more cost-effective to grab the Olympic Sites Passport for $35.
+If you’re planning on hitting all of the Olympic Sites, it is more cost-effective to grab the Olympic Sites Passport.
 It gets you free access to all the Olympic sites, driving up to the top of Whiteface, and doing the gondola ride.

 Now that you’ve seen Lake Placid from above, a really cool experience is seeing it from the water.